Nasi goreng: Local adaptation

+Colonial-era influence

 Nasi goreng was considered as part of the Indies culture during the colonial period.
 The mention of nasi goreng appears in colonial literature of Dutch East Indies, such as in the Student Hidjo by Marco Kartodikoromo, a serial story published in Sinar Hindia newspaper in 1918.
 It was mentioned in a 1925 Dutch cookbook Groot Nieuw Volledig Oost Indisch Kookboek.
 Trade between the Netherlands and the Dutch East Indies during that time has increased the popularity of Indonesian-style nasi goreng to the world.

+The colonial period introduced new dynamics to the development of fried rice in Southeast Asia.
+European powers such as the Portuguese, Dutch and British dominated spice and commodity trade in the region, indirectly influencing local cuisines.
+Fried rice itself, however, remained primarily a Chinese culinary tradition.
+The wider circulation of seasonings such as soy sauce, chilli, pepper and nutmeg helped shape regional adaptations, particularly nasi goreng.

+In the Dutch East Indies, recipes for nasi goreng appeared in late 19th- and early 20th-century cookbooks compiled for European households, while in British Malaya and the Straits Settlements, similar preparations were noted across Malay, Chinese and Indian Muslim communities.
+Despite these colonial-era records, fried rice continued to be prepared in domestic kitchens, sold by street vendors and consumed across social classes, underscoring its role as an integral part of local food culture.

+During this period, nasi goreng also spread beyond Southeast Asia with colonial migration and trade, introduced to Sri Lanka by the Sri Lankan Malay community, to the Netherlands by Indo-Dutch migrants and to Suriname by Javanese-Surinamese settlers, where it became incorporated into local culinary traditions.